Syspherion/CppND-Capstone-Tennis-Game/README.md

 * counting points
   * if ball hits wall behind one player, the opposite player gains one point.
   * points are counted at the top-bar
-* There is a configuration class which can be used to configure the game
+* There is a configuration class which provides configuration properties for the game
   * player names (shown at the top bar)
   * racket size
   * keys to control rackets
+  * configuration can be read from properties file

 ## Dependencies for Running Locally
 * cmake >= 3.7